US battery developer Lyten wants to acquire Northvolt

 Image: Northvolt

-Northvolt and Lyten already know each other from previous transactions: In the wake of the crisis at the Swedish company, Lyten took over the Californian battery production facilities of Northvolt subsidiary Cuberg last November.
-This was followed in July this year by the takeover of Northvolt Dwa ESS in Gdansk, Poland, a production, research, and development facility for stationary battery energy storage systems.
+Northvolt and Lyten are no strangers.
+In November last year, amid Northvolt’s mounting crisis, Lyten acquired the Californian battery production facilities of Northvolt subsidiary Cuberg.
+This was followed in July by the takeover of Northvolt Dwa ESS in Gdansk, Poland – a production, research and development facility for stationary energy storage systems.

-According to Lyten, cooperation with Northvolt’s previous main customers is constructive – this probably refers primarily to Scania, which is said to have been the only buyer of battery cells from Skellefteå recently.
-In addition, Scania had wanted to launch an initiative in June to rescue Nortvolt Labs, which will now also be taken over by Lyten.
+According to Lyten, cooperation with Northvolt’s main customers is constructive – particularly with Scania, reportedly the only recent buyer of battery cells from Skellefteå.
+Scania had also sought to rescue Northvolt Labs earlier this year, which will now be part of Lyten’s acquisition.

-Lyten also states that it is already working with the German government to continue construction of the battery factory near Heide in the state of Schleswig-Holstein with an initial capacity of 15 GWh.
-According to Northvolt’s original plans, battery cells for around one million electric cars per year were to be manufactured there in the future.
+Lyten says it is already working with the German government to continue construction of the Heide factory in Schleswig-Holstein, initially planned for 15 GWh capacity.
+Under Northvolt’s original plans, the plant was to produce cells for around one million electric cars per year.

 Positive reactions from Schleswig-Holstein